arungudelli/angularjswiki/content/en/angular/names-of-enums-typescript/index.md

 +++

-To get the names and values of Enum object in typescript,we can loop through the enum using for loop.
+To get the names and values of Enums in typescript,we can loop through the enum object using for loop.

 {{%toc%}}